Malcolm X: Memorials and tributes

-Many cities have renamed streets after MalcolmX.
-In 1987, New York mayor Ed Koch proclaimed Lenox Avenue in Harlem to be MalcolmX Boulevard.
-The name of Reid Avenue in Brooklyn, New York, was changed to MalcolmX Boulevard in 1985.
+Many cities have renamed streets after Malcolm X. In 1987, New York mayor Ed Koch proclaimed Lenox Avenue in Harlem to be Malcolm X Boulevard.
+The name of Reid Avenue in Brooklyn, New York, was changed to Malcolm X Boulevard in 1985.
 Brooklyn also has El Shabazz Playground that was named after him.
 New Dudley Street, in the Roxbury neighborhood of Boston, was renamed Malcolm X Boulevard in the 1990s.
-In 1997, Oakland Avenue in Dallas, Texas, was renamed MalcolmX Boulevard.
-Main Street in Lansing, Michigan, was renamed MalcolmX Street in 2010.
-In 2016, Ankara, Turkey, renamed the street on which the U.S. is building its new embassy after MalcolmX.
+In 1997, Oakland Avenue in Dallas, Texas, was renamed Malcolm X Boulevard.
+Main Street in Lansing, Michigan, was renamed Malcolm X Street in 2010.
+In 2016, Ankara, Turkey, renamed the street on which the U.S. is building its new embassy after Malcolm X.

-Dozens of schools have been named after MalcolmX, including Malcolm X Shabazz High School in Newark, New Jersey, Malcolm Shabazz City High School in Madison, Wisconsin, Malcolm X College in Chicago, Illinois, and El-Hajj Malik El-Shabazz Academy in Lansing, Michigan.
-Malcolm X Liberation University, based on the Pan-Africanist ideas of MalcolmX, was founded in 1969 in North Carolina.
+Dozens of schools have been named after Malcolm X, including Malcolm X Shabazz High School in Newark, New Jersey, Malcolm Shabazz City High School in Madison, Wisconsin, Malcolm X College in Chicago, Illinois, and El-Hajj Malik El-Shabazz Academy in Lansing, Michigan.
+Malcolm X Liberation University, based on the Pan-Africanist ideas of Malcolm X, was founded in 1969 in North Carolina.

-In 1996, the first library named after MalcolmX was opened, the MalcolmX Branch Library and Performing Arts Center of the San Diego Public Library system.
+In 1996, the first library named after Malcolm X was opened, the Malcolm X Branch Library and Performing Arts Center of the San Diego Public Library system.

-The U.S. Postal Service issued a MalcolmX postage stamp in 1999.
+The U.S. Postal Service issued a Malcolm X postage stamp in 1999.
 In 2005, Columbia University announced the opening of the Malcolm X and Dr. Betty Shabazz Memorial and Educational Center.
-The memorial is located in the Audubon Ballroom, where MalcolmX was assassinated.
-Collections of MalcolmX's papers are held by the Schomburg Center for Research in Black Culture and the Robert W. Woodruff Library.
+The memorial is located in the Audubon Ballroom, where Malcolm X was assassinated.
+Collections of Malcolm X's papers are held by the Schomburg Center for Research in Black Culture and the Robert W. Woodruff Library.

 After a community-led initiative, Conrad Grebel University College in Canada (affiliated with the University of Waterloo) launched the Malcolm X Peace and Conflict Studies Scholarship in 2021 to support Black and Indigenous students enrolled in their Master of Peace and Conflict Studies program.

+In 2024, Malcolm X was inducted into the Nebraska Hall of Fame, with a bust of him being placed in the Nebraska State Capitol.